Cluster Expansion#

 mv /var/lib/elasticsearch/nodes /tmp/

-.
-But this approach allows you to recover if you did this on the wrong node.Restart the service for the settings to take effect.
+/tmp.
+Moving it allows you to recover if you ran this on the wrong node.Restart the service for the settings to take effect.

 systemctl restart elasticsearch